Machine Learning

 Proof of Concept

-We build a working model with your actual data.
-You see real predictions, real accuracy metrics, and real limitations — before committing to a production build.
+We build a working model with your real data.
+You see actual predictions and accuracy metrics before committing to anything bigger.
 Most PoCs take 4 to 6 weeks.

 p03